Leon4rdoMonteiro/Leon4rdoMonteiro/README.md

 - :zap: Back-end Engineer

-- 👜 I’m currently working from home on UGrowth,
+- 👜 I’m currently working from home on UGrowth

 - 🎓 Graduated in Systems Analysis and Development